Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/Anxiety and Itching.md

 So, how does this happen?

-ResearchTrusted Source into anxiety and itching says that the brain plays a critical role in the sensation of itching.
+Research into anxiety and itching says that the brain plays a critical role in the sensation of itching.
 The brain’s sensory, motor, and emotion-related areas are activated when we’re feeling itchy, and even when we just think about scratching.
 The central nervous system (CNS), which is responsible for regulating anxiety, is particularly involved.

 More research is needed to identify the specific mechanisms behind why anxiety and itching go together.
 But researchers do know that when the body’s “fight, flight, or freeze” response is activated under stress, it releases a flood of hormones and other chemicals, such as cortisol and adrenaline.